UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 ### Control flow, macro execution (aka "functions"):

 - `goTo ADDRESS` will go to action index int.
 Actions are indexed from zero.
 See `ADDRESS`
 - `repeatFor <variable name> ADDRESS` - abbreviation to simplify cycles.
-Will decrement the supplemented register and perform `goTo` to `adr` if the value is still greater than zero.
-Intended use case - place after command which is to be repeated with the register containing the number of repeats and address `($currentAddress-1)` (or similar).
+Will decrement the supplemented variable and perform `goTo` to `adr` if the value is still greater than zero.
+Intended use case - place after command which is to be repeated with the variable containing the number of repeats and address `($currentAddress-1)` (or similar).
 - `break` will terminate innermost while loop.
 If there is no enclosing while loop, then this will terminate the current macro.
 - `exit` will terminate the current macro
 - `noOp` does nothing - i.e., stops macro for exactly one update cycle and then continues.